 A creative strategist researches target audiences, analyzes competitive landscapes, synthesizes performance data, and translates those insights into creative briefs that guide designers and video editors.
 They own the 'why' behind every creative direction, not just the 'what looks good.'

-Unlike designers who execute visual concepts, creative strategists spend 60-70% of their time in analysis and thinking.
-They review campaign performance across 15-30 SKUs, identify winning hooks and messaging patterns, and predict which creative concepts will drive installs before they're even produced.
+Unlike designers who execute visual concepts, creative strategists spend the majority of their time in analysis and thinking rather than creative execution, making them primarily analysts who happen to direct creative work.
+They review campaign performance across a large portfolio of SKUs, identify winning hooks and messaging patterns, and predict which creative concepts will drive installs before they're even produced.

 - Conduct audience research and segmentation analysis